 Simon Gaiger’s sculptures are simultaneously human and landscape, narrative and abstract.
 They are influenced by the layers of his life and surroundings; a childhood in Africa and the Pacific, time spent working as a shipwrights assistant, the sea, engineering, history and mythology – drawings and thoughts collected over many years in the piles of black and grey sketchbooks that fill his home and studio in Wales.

 There is a raw tension of opposing forces in his sculptures, elements strain and pull against each other or balance precipitously.
 Many of them can be re-configured to make different horizons, changing the interplay of spaces within and around them, inviting participation from the viewer.
-A seat is a sculpture – a sculpture is completed by physical inclusion…..
+A seat is a sculpture – a sculpture that is completed by physical inclusion…..

 Where colour is used it unifies form and accentuates the play of light.
 Titles too are relevant, not always in the literal sense but as another aspect of the rhythm of the piece.